maxscheijen/maxscheijen.github.io/content/posts/python-development-seutup.md

 └── pyproject.toml   # metadata about the project
 ```

 Run `uv add` to add dependencies.
-This will create an virtual enviroment (`.venv`), if you didn't already have one and it then installs the dependencies.
+This will create an virtual environment (`.venv`), if you didn't already have one and it then installs the dependencies.
 The installed dependency will be present in the `pyproject.toml`.

 ```bash
 uv add <dependency>